-After setting the compute rule on the GPU, the first application that executes on the GPU blocks out any of the others attempting to run.
-The first application does not have to be from the user that set the exclusivity lock on the GPU.
+After setting the compute rule on the GPU, the first application which executes on the GPU will block out all others attempting to run.
+This application does not necessarily have to be the one started by the user that set the exclusivity lock on the GPU!